boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    This document describes a basic - using only single NRP - IETF Network Slice realization model in IP/MPLS networks, with a focus on fulfilling 5G slicing connectivity requirements.
-This IETF Network Slice realization model reuses many building blocks currently commonly used in communication service provider networks.
+This IETF Network Slice realization model leverages many building blocks currently commonly used in service provider networks.

    The reader may refer to {{?I-D.ietf-teas-ns-ip-mpls}} for more advanced realization models.